<em>Echinops</em>: to plant, to grow and to care for

 Care

 Echinops do not need much maintenance.
-Except in dry spells, they do not really need watering.
+Except during drought, they do not really need watering.
 In any case, avoid excess moisture.

 Feel free to cut flower stems to make bouquets!
 They last a long time in a vase.
-You can dry them by hanging them upside down, flowers pointing down.
-Ideally place them in a dark, warm, dry and well-ventilated room.
+You can dry them by hanging them upside down, flowers pointing downwards.
+Ideally, place them in a dark, warm, dry and well‑ventilated room.

-You can either leave the stems in place for winter, as they remain decorative even after flowering, or cut plant back in autumn.
-This will prevent self-seeding, because when it settles in a spot it can become somewhat invasive.
+You can either leave stems in place over winter, as they remain decorative even after flowering, or cut the plant back in autumn.
+This will prevent self‑seeding, because when it settles in a spot, it can become somewhat invasive.

-Cutting flowers when faded can allow plant to flower again!
-Some varieties of Echinops are perpetual, able to produce a new flowering in autumn.
+Cutting flowers when faded can allow the plant to flower again!
+Some Echinops varieties are perpetual and can produce a second flowering in autumn.

-If exposed to wind, Echinops may require staking to help keep stems upright, especially with taller varieties.
+If exposed to wind, Echinops may need staking to help keep stems upright, especially in taller varieties.

-As Echinops appreciates poor soils, there is no need to give it fertiliser or compost.
-You can optionally lay a layer of mulch around it, as this will limit weed growth and prevent soil drying out too quickly.
+As Echinops favours poor soils, there is no need to apply fertiliser or compost.
+You can optionally lay a layer of mulch around it, as this will limit weed growth and prevent soil from drying out too quickly.

-We suggest renewing your plants every three to four years, as over time they become less vigorous.
+We suggest renewing your plants every three to four years, because over time they become less vigorous.

 Echinops is rarely affected by diseases or pests.
 It can occasionally be attacked by aphids.
 It also dislikes excess moisture, which can cause it to rot.